gritzko/swarm-ron-docs/README.md

 ## Network topology

 Swarm picks the middle way of a super-peer network topology.
-Networks that are symmetric by design tend to display unavoidable stratification in practice, likely due to economies of scale.
+Networks that are symmetric by design tend to display unavoidable stratification in practice (mostly, because of economies of scale).
 At the same time, explicit stratification greatly contributes to the protocol's practicality.

-Swarm *peers* connect to each other in an arbitrary fashion, the only requirement is that the graph should be connected most of the time.
+Swarm *peers* connect to each other in an arbitrary fashion, so the graph is connected most of the time.
 Each peer must keep a full database replica.
 *Clients* only connect to their *home* peers.
 Clients can pick their dataset on object-by-object basis.